The cost of home internet service is such a frustrating thing because the market is not truly competitive.

 It’s also helpful to have a copy of your last bill to know exactly what you’re paying for, including monthly equipment fees.

-In the meantime, if you have internet service available in your area from a cable company and a phone company, do some comparison shopping (and bargaining) and it may save you money!
+If you have internet service available in your area from a cable company and a phone company, do some comparison shopping (and bargaining) and it may save you money!